Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 On the tour we also saw one big turtle who had just finished laying her eggs and was covering the nest with sand and we saw one turtle who had finished covering her nest and was hurrying out in the water again.

-Here in the end of this entry I can add a note
+Here in the end of this entry I can add a note about the pros and cons about driving in Oman.

 Wadi Shab is like most wadis a narrow valley or gorge.

-First I have to mention that the roads are very good.
+I have to mention that the roads are very good.
 They more often than not hold European standard.
 That makes driving nice.
 But the traffic can be quite dangerous because people drive very fast and, needless to say perhaps, don't always drive safely.
 Also I would like to add that there are much too few traffic signs on the roads.
 They often forget to put out signs on how to get from one place to another.
 We had two maps but still we often got lost.
 I think we maybe took 20 wrong turns in crossings and roundabouts during the five days we were on the roads.
 That was very frustrating especially since I was the one who was in charge of the maps.